airandwater/Epstein2_17_13/README.md

 These are not 100% accurate and are just my notes from the conversation. [??] generally denotes that something was missed.
 Words in square brackets were added by me after the fact. changes in topic are separated by a few blank lines. omissions during an excerpt are are denoted by .... jumps in conversation during excerpts are denoted by |||||||

-EE: Ethan Elenberg
+EE: Ethan Elenberg, EE'12

-ME: Mark Epstein
+ME: Mark Epstein, A'76
 ]